Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 Health to you and your loved ones!

-Sometimes it is possible to understand that something is wrong in the body only when the state of health has deteriorated greatly and sharply.
+Sometimes it is possible to understand that something wrong is happening in the body only when the state of health has deteriorated sharply and sharply.
 Unfortunately, sometimes an increase in blood density does not make itself felt until it becomes very bad, and in rare cases, too late.
-In order not to miss precious time, it is very important to take a blood test on time.
+In order not to waste precious time, it is very important to take a blood test on time.

-A general blood test can also show increased blood density.
-Any doctor will be able to suspect something is wrong and send you for an additional examination, which, as a result, can prevent a whole bunch of unwanted diseases.
+A general blood test can also show an increased density of blood.
+Any doctor can suspect something was wrong and send you for an additional examination, which, as a result, can prevent a whole bunch of unwanted diseases.

 Blood tests for thick blood.

-To determine the degree of blood density, your doctor may prescribe additional tests that will help determine the degree of blood viscosity:
+To determine the degree of blood density, your doctor may order additional tests that will help determine the degree of blood viscosity:

-• a general blood test with a count of formed elements (platelets, erythrocytes, leukocytes);
+• general blood test with counting of corpuscles (platelets, erythrocytes, leukocytes);

 • analysis for the duration of bleeding and blood clotting;